robertblackwell/fp_-parsing/paper/do_notation.md

 The calculation above is the proof.

-### Corollary

-## 2.0
-A more "categorical" approach
+## A more "categorical" approach

 So the above calculations seem to work but for me they are a computer scientists solution not a category theorists solution.

-Is there a "higher level" way of achieving the same end that operates at the level of "arrows" rather thannitty-gritty calculations.
+Is there a "higher level" way of achieving the same end that operates at the level of "arrows" rather than nitty-gritty calculations.

 The answer of course is __YES__.
 In fact a little more is possible.